 Cross two further stiles to arrive at the forest edge and the beginning of open mountainside (1km).
 Beyond the third stile the track continues 1.5km to a ford.

-Threading its way uphill, the track approaches the Trassey River along the left hand stile.
+Threading its way uphill, the track approaches the Trassey River along the left hand side.
 At this point the cliffs of Spellack, the north-east shoulder of Slieve Meelmore flank the opposite bank of the river.

 Spellack is reputed to owe its present form to the erosive power of glaciers which swept across an older rock face to leave the granite cliffs freshly steepened.
 Today its sheer precipices provide challenging rock-climbs.